karel-otys/php/README.md

 # Jyxo PHP Library

+(This is the forked version with some hacks and improvements for OTYS project)

 Welcome to Jyxo PHP Library.

 A long time ago, in a galaxy far far away... there has been an IT company